inasafe/inasafe/docs/source/developer-docs/preparing_a_release.rst

 + Ensure that user interface files meet HIG compliance
 + Enure all unit tests complete successfully and that tests that are expected to fail are documented.
++ Ensure that user acceptance testing has been carried out.
 + Ensure that all translation string lists have been updated and that the translation process has been carried out.
 + Ensure that all new and existing features are adequately documented.
++ Ensure that the API documentation is up to date.
 + Update the changelog.
 + Ensure that the sphinx documentation is compiled.
 + Generate python optimsed (.pyo) files for all sources.